acollign/netrunner-wiki/Running-in-production.md

 It is a good practice to back up the `database` and image files.

-Based on the official Mongodb documentation, you can simply turn off the database and copy the data folder specified in the docker compose volume section.
-Other back up strategies can be implemented, simply [read the official Mongodb backup documentation](https ://www.mongodb.com/docs/manual/core/backups/).
+Based on the official MongoDB documentation, you can simply turn off the database and copy the data folder specified in the docker compose volume section.
+Other back up strategies can be implemented, simply [read the official MongoDB backup documentation](https ://www.mongodb.com/docs/manual/core/backups/).

 Similarly, you can save the image folder specified in the docker compose file by copying it.